-Behaviour that is subject to disciplinary action under the Code includes violations of established civil and criminal statues; conduct that threatens the safety or well-being of members of Mount Royal community; and any behavior that seriously and adversely affects Mount Royal or its educational mission.
+Behaviour that is subject to disciplinary action under the Code includes violations of established civil and criminal statutes; conduct that threatens the safety or well-being of members of Mount Royal community; and any behaviour that seriously and adversely affects Mount Royal or its educational mission.

-The Code of Student Conduct is available through the Office of Student Conduct (C109), the Students' Association of Mount Royal University in Wyckham House or at mtroyal.ca/studentconduct
+The Code of Student Conduct is available through Student Community Standards (F103), the Students' Association of Mount Royal University in Wyckham House or online.